stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

   `rack.onTrigger = function(trigPort) {...}`.
 Lua likewise:
   `rack.onTrigger = function(trigPort) end` or
   `function rack.onTrigger(trigPort) end`.
+- Optional `rack.onTipsyMessage(data, mimeType)` is called once for every complete [Tipsy](#trig-dedicated-triggergate-ports) message decoded from the trigger input claimed with `trig.enableTipsyIn()`. `data` and `mimeType` are both strings; `data` may contain arbitrary bytes, including NULs, and is capped at 256 bytes.
+A script that never claims a port, or never defines the hook, simply never has it called — there is no load-time warning.
+  In QuickJs, assign it to the `rack` object — `rack.onTipsyMessage = function(data, mimeType) {...}`.
+Lua likewise:
+  `rack.onTipsyMessage = function(data, mimeType) end`.
-- There is no per-sample or per-frame callback — logic only runs in response to incoming MIDI messages (including clock 0xF8 realtime bytes) or trigger-input ticks via `rack.onTrigger`.
+- There is no per-sample or per-frame callback — logic only runs in response to incoming MIDI messages (including clock 0xF8 realtime bytes), trigger-input ticks via `rack.onTrigger`, or decoded Tipsy messages via `rack.onTipsyMessage`.
 - Optional `rack.onLoad()`, `rack.onUnload()`, and `rack.onSave()` hooks:
   - `rack.onLoad([persistedConfig])` runs once, right after top-level code, when the script has parsed and loaded successfully.
 If a config was